vaidiksule/getsentimate/backend/.venv/share/doc/yt_dlp/README.txt

                                     (Alias: --no-allow-dynamic-mpd)
     --hls-split-discontinuity       Split HLS playlists to different formats at discontinuities such as ad breaks
-    --no-hls-split-discontinuity    Do not split HLS playlists into different formats at discontinuities such as ad breaks (default)
+    --no-hls-split-discontinuity    Do not split HLS playlists to different formats at discontinuities such as ad breaks (default)
     --extractor-args IE_KEY:ARGS    Pass ARGS arguments to the IE_KEY extractor.